The Long and Winding Road Towards the 4th Industrial Revolution

 There was exponential growth as the world embraced the concept of large factories and assembly lines to serve the increasing numbers of consumers, resulting from urbanization.

-3. The digital revolution
+3. The Digital Revolution

 The 3rd industrial revolution happened 100 years later in the 20th century, in the 1970s and 1980s.
-Its hallmarks are still much at play even in the 21st century just as it is evolving.
+Its hallmarks are still much at play, even in the 21st century just as it is evolving.

 Also called the digital revolution, 3IR pioneered the mass use of digital equipment for mass production and communication.
 The digital evolution saw a remarkable shift in industrialization from analog and mechanical equipment, to electronic computers powered by transistors and microprocessors.